 The gold mining industry continued to grow throughout much of the early 20th century, significantly contributing to the tripling of the economic value of what was then known as the Union of South Africa.
 In particular, revenue from gold exports provided sufficient capital to purchase much-needed machinery and petroleum products to support an expanding manufacturing base.

 The discovery of the main reef of gold-bearing conglomerate on Langlaagte Farm near Johannesburg in 1886 did not set off the usual gold rush of freelance diggers.
 From the first moment capital was required to develop deep underground mines.

 Fortuitously, that was already at hand, for the discovery of diamonds at Kimberley in 1871 had already attracted substantial capital from British and European banks to finance the emerging diamond mining houses created by Cecil Rhodes, Alfred Beit and Barney Barnato, who eventually united to form De Beers Consolidated Mines.
 Thus, powerful entrepreneurs were already on hand to exploit the gold.

-By 1898 South African output was 118 tons (3.8 million oz), making it the leading producer, and after the interruption of the Boer War it soared to 280 tons (9 million oz) by 1913.
+By 1898 South African gold output had expanded to 118 tons (3.8 million oz), making it the world's leading producer, and after the interruption of the Boer War it soared to 280 tons (9 million oz) by 1913.

 Thereafter, every few decades major new extensions to the gold reefs were discovered; the 'West Wits Line' west of Johannesburg was located by Gold Fields in the 1930s, the Orange Free State field was pioneered by Anglo American from 1946 and Evander developed by Union Corporation from the late 1950s.